Carlisle & Finch is credited as being the inventors of the electric

 largest producer of military searchlights in the country.

-Finch bought out Carlisle's share of the company in 1917.
-Over the ensuing decades,
+Finch bought out Carlisle's share of the company in 1926.
+At that time Brent S. Finch

-producing equipment for civilian use, with its searchlights
+Over the ensuing decades, the company began producing equipment for civilian use, with its searchlights

 to produce its line of searchlights and beacons.

 Carlisle & Finch website